uprizegg/uprize.gg/README.md

+## Project Name

-## Uprize
+Uprize

-when pride is just not enough
+when pride is just not enough.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Step up your game to play & earn in this very new FPS shooter genre.
+Simply open your favorite Web browser to quickly start enjoying a match by yourself or with your friends.
+Earn real money with Solana along the way by winning games & tournaments.

 ## Getting Started